Arizona Professional License Defense Attorneys

 Final decisions of a professional board disciplining a licensed provider may be appealed to the Superior Courts of Arizona.
 In connection with administrative review, a licensed provider may request the Superior Court to stay enforcement of the final decision pending final disposition of the appeal.
 An appeal must be filed with the Superior Court within 35 days from the date of the final decision.
 However, if a stay of enforcement is also required, it may be necessary to act faster.

 The grounds for appealing a final decision of a professional licensing board vary depending on the facts and circumstances of each particular case.
-The attorneys at Goldberg Law Group regularly counsel clients about the nature and scope of judicial review available to licensed providers affected by final decisions of Arizona professional licensing boards.
+The professional license defense attorneys in Arizona at Goldberg Law Group regularly counsel clients about the nature and scope of judicial review available to licensed providers affected by final decisions of Arizona professional licensing boards.

 Practice Areas in Arizona